 It weighs about 5 lbs.
 Which makes it light enough to move around.
 And it’s built into a sturdy carry case with handles.
 So, it’s super easy to travel with.

 Unlike other record players in its class, this one has a direct drive.

 For you, this means a platter which is more skip resistant than a belt drive.

 It’s not fully automatic but does come with an auto stop function for you to control.

 The tonearm works as a switch by means of the lift lever.
-Moving it backwards and then over the vinyl will start the platter spinning.
+Moving it backward and then over the vinyl will start the platter spinning.

-If the auto stop function is on, the platter will stop spinning at the end of the vinly.
+If the auto stop function is on, the platter will stop spinning at the end of the vinyl.

 This is good if you tend to doze off when listening to vinyls.
 But you’ll have to move the tonearm back to the starting point manually.